AAUP-CSU Newsletter, March 2026

 processes in institutional decision-making.

 Trust in leadership processes is essential.
-The current Chancellor search process, as
+The current Chancellor search process, as described, raises concerns about inclusivity, transparency, and alignment with best practices.

 and future challenges.

-that you consider the best interests of the entire CSU System by ensuring an inclusive and
+We appreciate the responsibility entrusted to the Board of Governors and respectfully ask that you consider the best interests of the entire CSU System by ensuring an inclusive and transparent Chancellor search process.

 The MSFC write (read the full letter here):